junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ## Danger Signs in Pregnancy

 1. Bleeding: If a woman begins to bleed during pregnancy, even a little, this is a danger sign.
-She could be having a miscarriage (losing the baby, p.
-281) or the baby could be developing outside the womb (ectopic pregnancy, see p.
-280).
+She could be having a miscarriage (losing the baby, [page 281](#page-281)) or the baby could be developing outside the womb (ectopic pregnancy, see [page 280](#page-280)).
 The woman should lie quietly and send for a health worker.

 Bleeding late in pregnancy (after 6 months) may mean the placenta (afterbirth) is blocking the birth opening (placenta previa).
 Without expert help, the woman could quickly bleed to death.
 Do not do a vaginal exam or put anything inside her vagina.
 Try to get her to a hospital at once.

-2. Severe anemia: The woman is weak, tired, and has pale or transparent skin (see The Signs of Anemia, p.
-124).
+2. Severe anemia: The woman is weak, tired, and has pale or transparent skin (see The Signs of Anemia, [page 124](#page-124)).
 If not treated, she might die from blood loss at childbirth.
 If anemia is severe, a good diet is not enough to correct the condition in time.
-See a health worker and get iron sulfate pills (see p.
-392).
+See a health worker and get iron sulfate pills (see [page 392](#page-392)).
 If possible, she should have her baby in a hospital, in case extra blood is needed.

 3. High blood pressure or other signs of pre-eclampsia: Blood pressure of 140/90 or greater can be a sign of a serious problem called pre-eclampsia (toxemia).
 A lot of protein in the urine, sudden weight gain, and swelling are other important signs.
 Pre-eclampsia can lead to seizures (convulsions, fits) and even death.

 If a woman has high blood pressure, ask her to lie down and rest more often.
-Help her get plenty of good foods and to eat a lot of protein (p.
-110).
+Help her get plenty of good foods and to eat a lot of protein ([page 110](#page-110)).
 She should avoid salty packaged foods and snacks.
 Re-check her blood pressure in a few days.

 If you cannot check for high blood pressure or protein in the urine, watch for these other signs of pre-eclampsia: